What are the special qualities of Magers Health and Wellness Center for my care?

-Most services are provided at what it costs Taylor to provide the service and are below community rates.
+Most services are provided at what it costs Magers to provide the service and are below community rates.

-What method of payment is accepted at Taylor Health and Wellness Center?
+What method of payment is accepted at Magers Health and Wellness Center?

-What services are available at Taylor Health and Wellness Center?
+What services are available at Magers Health and Wellness Center?
 Is emergency care available?

-Emergency care is not available at Taylor.
+Emergency care is not available at Magers.
 If an illness or injury appears to be life-threatening, call 911 for emergency medical services.

 - Routine/preventive care